Gemeinschaft and Gesellschaft: Globalization

 Eric Hobsbawm argued that, as globalization turns the entire planet into an increasingly remote kind of Gesellschaft, so too collective identity politics seeks for a fictitious remaking of the qualities of Gemeinschaft by artificially reforging group bonds and identities.

 Fredric Jameson highlights the ambivalent envy felt by those constructed by Gesellschaft for remaining enclaves of Gemeinschaft, even as they inevitably corrode their existence.

-Outside sociology

-In business usage, Gesellschaft is the German term for "company", as in Aktiengesellschaft or Gesellschaft mit beschränkter Haftung (GmbH).
-"Gemeinschaft" is used to identify groups which have or are claimed to have a more "mutual" element of affective loyalty.
-One important usage is in the German name for the European Economic Community, Europäische Wirtschaftsgemeinschaft.

-The German phrase for "mutual insurance company" includes both words, "mutual" and "company."
-In the 1980s, the Frankenmuth Mutual Insurance Company, headquartered in the German-American city of Frankenmuth, Michigan, released various promotional items such as matchbooks, featuring, in a traditional German Fraktur font, a translation of their company's name, "Frankenmuth Gemeinschafts Versicherungs Gesellschaft."